pyrocms/pyrocms-docs/content/general/getting-started/upgrading-from-1-x.md

 # Upgrading to 2.0 from 1.x

-{{ noparse }}To update your PyroCMS installation you will need to do a little bit of work.
+To update your PyroCMS installation you will need to do a little bit of work.
 We've made it as easy as possible but 2.0 brings lots of new features and changes the way a few things work.
 We feel that the only way the upgrade could be easier is if we did not change anything, which is not how the PyroCMS team roll.

 ## Step 1: Backup your config and addons